 We believe in transparency and publish our statistical and other methods in peer-reviewed journals and on our website.
 Our academic output from this research is high profile and has already helped to drive forward healthcare policy.
 As an example our research on weekend hospital death rates has helped to change services to provide better care at weekends.

 How do we make sure your data stays secure and confidential?

 We understand that patient information can be sensitive and we can assure you that only the right people have access to your patient information.
 Protecting your personal confidential information is central to all that we do and we treat your data with great care and respect.

-The patient identifiable data are kept on a separate system to the non-identifiable data.
-Only two named individuals (no researchers) have access to these identifiers.
 All health data we hold are held on a secure computer system, with no physical links to the internet.
 Only a few named researchers are allowed access to the data, and they have all signed strict confidentiality agreements.
-We are fully compliant with national security standards that permit us to hold patient level data.
+We are fully compliant with national standards that permit us to hold patient level data.

 Who do we share your data with?

 We do not share your data with any third party and we take care that any of the outputs or analyses that we publish cannot disclose the identity of an individual.